poppinlp/js-api-generator/README.md

 - follow CommonJS specification or ES2015
 - from easy config file
 - with Promise returned
-- by XMLHttpRequest or fetch API (Current version use fetch API to request.
-Wish to use XMLHttpRequest?
+- by XMLHttpRequest or fetch API since 2.0.0
+	- Wish only XMLHttpRequest?
 See [tag 0.2.4](https://github.com/poppinlp/js-api-generator/tree/v0.2.4))
+	- Wish only fetch?
+See [tag 1.9.4](https://github.com/poppinlp/js-api-generator/tree/v1.9.4))
 - builtin browserify and rollup
 - e.t.c